pabloargote/pabloargote.github.io/_pages/publications.md

 “Internet Access and Gender Attitudes: Evidence from Latin America", with Daniela Urbina.

-"Education Under Authoritarian Rule", with Elsa Voytas.
+"The Anti-Left Legacy of the Pinochet Dictatorship", with Elsa Voytas.

 "Is There a 'Coffee Curse' in Latin America", with Lucas Perelló.